Antoine Saint Exupery

 Cloud Provisioning: Paragon and Quasar assume that the cluster manager has full control over the entire system.
 Unfortunately, real life can be more

-iBench: Paragon and Quasar need to know the sensitivity of an incoming application to various types of interference. iBench is a benchmark suite that consists
+iBench: Paragon and Quasar need to know the sensitivity of an incoming application to various types of interference. iBench is a benchmark suite that

-application tolerates in various resources and the interference it itself generates.
+interference an application tolerates in various resources and the interference it itself generates.

 ARQ: Admission control is needed during periods of high load to prevent cluster overloading.
-ARQ is a multi-class admission control protocol that ensures fast
+ARQ is a multi-class admission control protocol that

-application dispatching and low head-of-line blocking.
+ensures fast application dispatching and low head-of-line blocking.

 Datacenter Application Modeling: Previously, I worked on characterizing and modeling the behavior of large-scale datacenter applications.